-1. To introduce the students to the regional history of Maharashtra
+1. To introduce the students to the regional history of Maharashtra.

-2. To familiarize students with the literary sources of the history of the Marathas
+2. To familiarize students with the literary sources of the history of the Marathas.

-- To help students to understand the forces leading to the establishment of Swarajya under Shivaji - 4.
-To encourage students to undertake research in Maratha history
+To help students to understand the forces leading to the establishment of Maratha power under Chhatrapati Shivaji Maharaj.